renan-campos/vpc-finder/README.md

 - Writes the VPC CIDR to a aws-data ConfigMap so that other pods in the namespace can utilize that data.

 ### vpc_finder DOES NOT:
-- Use AWS accounts to query the underlying infrastructure/
+- Use AWS accounts to query the underlying infrastructure.

 ### Here is how it works:
-- A pod, the vpc_finder is deployed in the host network namespace.
+- A pod, the vpc_finder, is deployed in the host network namespace.
 - The vpc_finder uses the AWS Instance Metadata and User data endpoint (IMDSv1[https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-metadata.html]) to query for the VPC CIDR
 - The pod writes the VPC CIDR into a aws-data configmap